 If you’d asked us a couple years ago about HughesNet, we wouldn’t have recommended it since their competitors had faster speeds and better technology.
 Since the 2017 GEN 5 satellite upgrade, however, the provider has jumped to the front of the pack for satellite Internet in the USA.

-The data usage-based pricing can be frustrating, but it’s an improvement on the older confusing system that had more variable speeds and limitations.
+The data usage-based pricing can be frustrating, as some readers have noted.
+That said, it’s an improvement on the older system that had more variable speeds and limitations.
 While they’ve increased the equipment fees slightly, the inclusion of a Wi-Fi enabled modem/router brings them in line with other modern providers like Spectrum and Xfinity when it comes to full-home Wi-Fi.

-The launch of a new satellite promises to drive competition from their primary competitor, Viasat, who is expected to launch a similar technology upgrade in the near future.
+The launch of a new satellite promises to drive competition from their primary competitor, Viasat.
+In fact, they are expected to launch a similar technology upgrade in the near future.

 Frequently Asked Questions about HughesNet Internet Deals

 Can I get TV service from HughesNet?HughesNet does not offer TV service.
 It is strictly an Internet and phone service.
 Customers in rural areas who watch television daily usually opt for a satellite TV provider like DirecTV or Dish.
 Both of these providers will require a seperate dish and contract to operate.
 If you’re frustrated with streaming under HugesNet’s data limitations, unlimited viewing, a large on-demand library, and 4K channels can be had from either provider for around $50–150/month depending on the plan.

 Does HughesNet have phone service?Yes, HughesNet has landline phone plans that can be added onto your monthly bill for around $25–30/month.
 These plans include unlimited nationwide calling.
 HughesNet runs phone service over their satellite just like the Internet service, so it is not a true “landline” phone service, and will be subject to power outages just like your Internet service.